Complete-the-Code/Website-GitBook/Complete The Code.md

 The website [https://completethecodetwo.cards/](https://completethecodetwo.cards/) was discovered on May, 26 2021 as part of phase I.

-Thanks to @Vcubed in the dbrand Discord they have set up a  [Google Sheets](https://docs.google.com/spreadsheets/d/1ubfE2XXKmXK1Uws72nwHLYBd_mEdxlCOOoOuhlWRCD0/edit)  using a Google Apps Script to track and validate our inputs, but please, don’t shit inside it.

-In addition to the @Vcubed Sheet, @zeveryx created a [site](https://ctc2.zevaryx.com) that logs guesses.
-It’s the same database that [J.A.R.V.I.S.](https://git.zevaryx.com/stark-industries/j.a.r.v.i.s.) uses, so guesses do carry over.
+@zeveryx created a [site](https://ctc2.zevaryx.com) that logs guesses.
+It’s the same database that [J.A.R.V.I.S.](https://git.zevaryx.com/stark-industries/j.a.r.v.i.s.) uses, so guesses do carry over. @Vcubed has also made a google sheet if thats more your speed

+The site may not accept any answers at this time, or it could accept multiple. it’s impossible to know.

+On 4/1/22 it is rumored that OG robot would making a grand return (to @tonystark’s wallet’s dismay) and we should hopefully get some more info on this day.
+Check back here for the latest, as this page is crowdsourced

 ## Information collected so far